illinois-cs241/broadway-on-demand/README.md

   - Configuration is a json config provided to broadway.
 Refer to [broadway's Wiki](https://github.com/illinois-cs241/broadway/wiki/Configs).
 (The assignment config shouldn't have `STUDENT_ID` or `DUE_DATE` because those will be provided).
 - Test out the assignment by going to student view and start a grading run for yourself.
   - Make sure you are added as a student to the course in order to do this.

+#### Important Notes
+- broadway-on-demand assumes that a student's netid is the same as the studne'ts repository name.
+It uses that to get a student's latest commit.